-Closest common ancestor – if the person who died is your uncle or first cousin, the family tree will start with your grandfather or great-grandmother, depending whose side the uncle or cousin is from.
+If the person who died is your uncle or first cousin, the family tree will start with your grandfather or great-grandmother, depending whose side the uncle or cousin is from.
 If the person who died is your great uncle or second cousin, the family tree will start with your great-grandfather or great-grandmother.

-The family tree must include information such as the relatives names, relationships to the decedent, dates of birth, and dates of death.
+The family tree must include information such as the relatives’ names, relationships to the decedent, dates of birth, and dates of death.
 Non-marital children are included.
 The family tree affidavit must be signed by a non-inheriting person familiar with the relationships.
 Sometimes that’s the attorney, sometimes the genealogist.
 Each entry in the family tree should have a supporting record.
 Each record should be numbered and referred to as “exhibit”.
 Birth certificates, death certificates, court records and social security records are the best, as they are direct evidence.
 For lack of direct evidence, circumstantial evidence such as census records, immigration records, work records, personal family records can also be accepted under the right circumstances.

 Non-marital children can be found through birth and death records.
 In cases where paternity is not documented or is disputed, the court will require an evidentiary hearing as to the paternity of the non-marital children involved in the family tree.
 The person interested in the non-marital children being in the family tree will have to show that the children have been “openly and notoriously acknowledged” by their alleged father.
 In a few cases, a post-mortem DNA test may be ordered by the court.

-Presumption of death of some relatives – If a person has not been heard of three years from the death of the person whose estate this is, that person is presumed to have died before the person whose estate this is.
+If a person has not been heard of three years from the death of the person whose estate this is, that person is presumed to have died before the person whose estate this is.

-Excluding Prior Classes.
 This process of proving to the court that you actually are a cousin is called a kinship proceeding.
 In this proceeding, a cousin proves that he is the closest living relative by proving to the court that the decedent’s other relatives died before him.
 As such, the cousin would have to prove that the decedent’s mother and father died before him, that he was not married or was divorced, that he did not have children or that they died before him and did not have children of their own, that his aunts and uncles died before him, etc. In other words, in order for cousins to inherit, they would have to prove that other relatives never existed or don’t exist anymore, and proving the non-existence of something can be a challenge.

 To prove that they are the rightful heirs, the cousins would have to provide the court with documents and testimony.
 Documents such as death certificates and birth certificates, burial records, Ellis Island records, census records and obituaries are common.
 Testimony of the cousins themselves and the people who knew the decedent are also useful.
 The court places a bigger weight on documents than on testimony.